defdefred/sshush/README.md

 Metadata are accessible to all.

-You can't always keep the same name when changing domain.
+You can't always keep the same email when changing domain.

 SPAM must be eradicated.